A Permanent Member of the Family

 - Reviewed by Kate Blackwell

 - December 4, 2013

-Glimpses of familiar themes are caught, but the author's latest short-story collection lacks the power of his fearless and well-crafted novels.
+The author's latest story collection lacks the power of his fearless, well-crafted novels.

 Most readers know Russell Banks best as a writer of novels, 12 to date, whose characters struggle with poverty, alcoholism, family violence and cultural isolation.
 He is less well known for his stories.
 In his new collection, his sixth, readers who have admired The Sweet Hereafter, Affliction, Rule of the Bone or Lost Memory of Skin, to name my favorites among the novels, will find glimpses of familiar themes, but little of the tension, passion and bursts of powerful writing that make the longer works memorable.

 The collection opens with the story of Connie, an ex-Marine, now in his 70s, who shares the profile of many Banks protagonists: male, divorced with children, living in a trailer in rural New England, on the verge of poverty.
 Untypically, it’s Connie’s wifewho abandoned the family, not him.
 Connie has raised his three sons, caring for them “with discipline and devotion,” as befits a former Marine.
 Now, having lost his job in the economic downturn, he is unable to care for himself, a fact that shames him.
 He deals with his situation by robbing banks.
 When his sons, all law enforcement officers, find out what Connie has done, they are suitably, if stoically, appalled. “‘Dad, what the hell do you want us to do?’” one of them asks.“‘What’s the right thing here, Dad?’”
 The question pleases Connie because it‘s one a Marine would ask.
 At the end of the story he gives his answer.